Polynomial bounds for the Chowla Cosine Problem: Introduction

 There has been incremental progress on lower bounds for Chowla's cosine problem.
 The first bound showing that $K(n)\to\infty$ follows from Cohen's work \cite{cohen} on the Littlewood $L^1$ conjecture, as demonstrated by S. and M. Uchiyama \cite{Uchiyama1960CosineProblem}.
 This was also observed by Roth \cite{Roth1973CosinePolynomials}, who by different methods obtained the stronger bound $K(n)\gg (\log n)^c$ for $c=1/2-o(1)$.
 We note that the value of this exponent $c$ was later improved as an immediate consequence of various papers on the $L^1$ conjecture, whose resolution by McGehee, Pigno and Smith \cite{mcgeheepignosmith}, and independently Konyagin \cite{konyaginl} ultimately led to $c=1$.
 Bourgain \cite{Bourgainchowla2,Bourgainchowla1} was the first to breach the logarithmic barrier, establishing the quasipolynomial bound $K(n)>e^{(\log n)^\varepsilon}$ for some $\varepsilon>0$.
-A further refinement of Bourgain's method by Ruzsa \cite{ruzsachowla} shows that $K(n)\geqslant e^{c'(\log n)^{1/2}}$, which stood as the record until now.
+A further refinement of Bourgain's method by Ruzsa \cite{ruzsachowla} shows that $K(n)\geqslant e^{c'(\log n)^{1/2}}$, which stood as the previous record.
 We also mention that, among other results, Sanders \cite{sanders2010chowla} proved a polynomial bound for $|\min_x f_A(x)|$ in the special setting where all elements of $A$ have size $O(n)$.
-Our main result is the following improvement, producing the first polynomial bounds for the Chowla cosine problem. \begin{theorem} Any set $A\subset \mathbf{N}$ of $n=|A|$ of positive integers satisfies \end{theorem} Hence, $K(n)\gg n^{1/7-o(1)}$.
-For clarity of exposition, we first prove this result with the slightly weaker bound $K(n)\gg n^{1/12}$ using a streamlined version of our argument in Section~\ref{sec:chowla1/12}, which takes up only 5 pages.
-In the final Section~\ref{sec:exponentvalue}, we show that this may be improved to $K(n)\gg n^{1/7-o(1)}$ with some further effort.
-It seems likely that our method can produce an even better exponent than $1/7$, but it remains an interesting problem to investigate whether one can reach the bound $K(n)\asymp n^{1/2}$.
-We remark that, just this week, Jin, Milojevi{\'c}, Tomon and Zhang \cite{jin2025smallEigenvalues} independently uploaded a preprint that also establishes a polynomial bound $K(n)\gg n^c$ with exponent $c\approx 1/100$, though the authors remark (personal communication) that further optimising could improve this to $c\approx 0.09$.
+Our main result is the following improvement, producing the first polynomial bounds for the Chowla cosine problem. \begin{theorem} Any set $A\subset \mathbf{N}$ of $n=|A|$ positive integers satisfies \end{theorem} Hence, $K(n)\gg n^{1/5-o(1)}$.
+For clarity of exposition, we first prove this result with the weaker (but still polynomial) bound $K(n)\gg n^{1/12}$ using a streamlined version of our argument in Section~\ref{sec:chowla1/12}, which takes up only 5 pages.
+In the final Section~\ref{sec:exponentvalue}, we show that this may be improved to $K(n)\gg n^{1/5-o(1)}$ with some further effort.
+It seems plausible that our method can produce an even better exponent than $1/5$, but it remains an interesting open problem to investigate whether the bound $K(n)\asymp n^{1/2}$ is true.
+We remark that very recently, Jin, Milojevi{\'c}, Tomon and Zhang \cite{jin2025smallEigenvalues} independently uploaded a preprint that also establishes a polynomial bound $K(n)\gg n^c$ with exponent $c= 1/10-o(1)$.
 The method in our paper differs significantly from that of Jin et al., whose main theorem is a structural result about graphs with no small (i.e.~large and negative) eigenvalues.